Sergio Ramos: 2013–2019: Assuming the captaincy

 Ramos was included in the Spain squad for the 2018 FIFA World Cup and would go into his fourth tournament, and first World Cup as Captain after Iker Casillas missed out.
 He played in all three of Spain's Group stage matches as they topped the 'Group of Death' ahead of European Champions Portugal.
 In the Round of 16 against Russia, Ramos believed he scored the opening goal but it was later credited as an Sergei Ignashevich own goal.
 The match ended 1–1 after extra time and was decided on penalties (4–3) as the hosts eliminated La Roja.
 Ramos scored Spain's fourth penalty but it wasn't enough as teammates Koke and Aspas both had their penalties saved.

-Ramos with Russia Captain Igor Akinfeev (r) and referee Björn Kuipers before the 2018 World Cup Round of 16 match at the Luzhniki Stadium in Moscow.
+Ramos (left, in red) with Russia captain Igor Akinfeev (right, in blue) and referee Björn Kuipers before the 2018 World Cup Round of 16 match at the Luzhniki Stadium in Moscow.

 With new coach Luis Enrique, Ramos retained captaincy of the national team.
 He played in all four of Spain's 2018–19 UEFA Nations League group matches, becoming the nation's top scorer in the group with three goals – scoring once against England and twice against Croatia.
 Spain finished second in their UEFA Nations League Group, which saw them miss out on the 2019 UEFA Nations League Finals.
 In March 2019, Ramos scored the winner in Spain's first UEFA Euro 2020 qualifying match against Norway through another Panenka penalty in a 2–1 win.
 This was his tenth penalty of the season, scoring them all.
 It was also his fifth consecutive match scoring for Spain, which is a personal record.
-Spain manager Enrique hailed Ramos as a 'unique player in history' after the match.
+Spain manager Enrique hailed Ramos as a "unique player in history" after the match.